 What is the difference between melting and tempering chocolate, and when should you do each?

 Basically, both methods are a form of melting chocolate.
 When chocolate is melted, the molecules separate.
 When you temper the chocolate, you bond those molecules back together so your chocolate will harden with a glossy, crisp finish.
+That “snap” sound when you break a chocolate bar is a sign that the chocolate has been tempered.

 We gave some additional tips for how to melt chocolate in our 1985 Homemade Good News Vol. V – No. 5 newsletter.